-1. The supervisor is an expert in the work field of the supervisees, because the supervision focuses on how to apply professional compe-tences, Sometimes also referred to as consultation.

-2. The supervisor is an expert on leading the process and thereby opens to the supervisees new perspectives on the cases.
+1. The supervisor is an expert in the work field of the supervisees, because the supervision focuses on how to apply professional competences, Sometimes also referred to as consultation.
+2. The supervisor is an expert on leading the process and thereby opens the to supervisees new perspectives on the cases.
+Coaching

-4. Clinical Supervision
+Clinical Supervision 4.

 Supervision

 Coaching

-The term clinical supervision is used in Anglo-Saxon literature, referring to supervision connected to any treatment / therapeutic / client work, in both medical and social field.
+The term clinical supervision is used in Anglo-Saxon literature, referring supervision to connected to any treatment / therapeutic / client work, in both medical and social field.

 5. Coaching Supervision / Coach the Coach

 Supervision

-Coaching

-Quality assurance for coaches, assessing competence and supporting professional de-velopment.
+Quality assurance for coaches, assessing competence and supporting professional development.

 It has a normative, formative and supportive function.

-Used by experienced coaches after their training program as a form of quality assurance and for their professional develop-ment.
-Learning 6.
-Educational Supervision / Educational Coaching Supervision Learning to perform professional work within the framework of a professional education program (curricula) including monitoring the fulfillment of specific profess-sional standards.
+Coaching Used by experienced coaches after their training program as a form of quality assurance and for their professional development.

+6. Educational Supervision / Educational Coaching Supervision Learning to perform professional work within the framework of a professional education program (curricula) including monitoring the fulfillment of specific professsional standards.
 Related terms:

-Learning supervision: The aim is to master specific methods, skills or approaches to accomplish the anticipated outcome of being a competent professional.
-It guides supervision trainees through their learning supervision.
+✓ Learning supervision: The aim is to master specific methods. skills or approaches to accomplish the anticipated outcome of being а competent professional.
+It quides supervision trainees through their learning supervision.
 Synonym: supervision in education.

-Learner supervision: supervision performed by a trainee acting as a supervisor during her / his education.
+✓ Learner supervision: supervision performed by a trainee acting а as supervisor during her / his education.
 Mandatorily accompanied by learning supervision.
 Coaching Coaching within the framework of training program on coaching or leadership and management at university or post-graduate level.
-There are explicit coaching formats for students apart from mentoring or tutoring to help them integrate theory and practice on a professional level.
+There are explicit coaching formats for students apart from mentoring tutoring to help them or integrate theory and practice on a professional level.

 7. Group Supervision / Group Coaching Supervision Supervision with participants who are not in any formal professional or organizational contact.
 The participants may come from similar or different professions or professional fields.
-There are two main approaches to group supervision: In the first approach, the groups are small (a supervision group may not exceed four, sometimes six participants) in order to give each participant the opportunity to supply on their own topics.
-The second approach aims at working with the group process and the group resources, which allows work with bigger groups.
+There are two main approaches to group supervision: In the first approach, the groups are small (a supervision group may not exceed four, sometimes six participants) in order to give each participant the opportunity to supply on their topics.
+The second own approach aims at working with the group process and the group resources, which allows work with bigger groups.
 Coaching Coaching with participants who are not in any formal professional or organizational contact.
 The participants may come from similar or different professions and professional fields.

+February 2015

-8. Internal / External Supervision / Coaching Supervision Internal supervision:
+8. Internal / External Supervision / Coaching

+Supervision

+Internal supervision:

-Supervision within an organi-zation / by a member of the organization.
+Supervision within an organization / by a member of the organization.
 External supervision: